DataByteNITT/DB-GPT/README.md

-# Text Generation using Tranformer :
+# Text Generation using Transformer :
 This repository contains PyTorch code for training a character-level language model using the Transformer architecture.
 The trained model can generate text character-by-character in a similar style to the training data.

 1) The Transformer model is implemented in several sub-modules.